Plays you need to see in the West End

 With the country preparing for war, the royal family is falling apart.
 The King has been murdered, and his brother has taken over the throne.
 Prince Hamlet is visited by the ghost of his recently deceased father, who claims that it was his own brother that murdered him.
 Prince Hamlet sets out to avenge his father’s death.
 But the task threatens to destroy the security of the country as well as the sanity of the young Prince.

 The Ferryman was the new play for 2017 – everyone was talking about Jez Butterworth’s Irish tale of hardship and politics.
 Set in rural Derry during the harvest, Butterworth’s latest masterpiece opened to rave 5-star reviews at the Royal Court Theatre before it quickly made a West End transfer to the enchanting Gielgud Theatre.
-The show is now headed to Broadway, where previews begin in October 2018.

 The year is 1981 and the Carney family’s annual harvest celebrations are interrupted by the news that a missing man’s body has surfaced in a nearby bog.
 With this ghost from his time with the IRA rearing its ugly head, Quinn Carney struggles against his desire to remain a peaceful farmer.